jaymarf/vscs-in-codespaces/README.md

 ![image](https://user-images.githubusercontent.com/33612256/101835693-01672b80-3af1-11eb-97d7-a5bda056f9d3.png)

 7. Begin coding with Intellisense!
 Via the source control panel you can see changes you've made in Cascade, vsclk-core, or this bootstrap repo.
-Make commits how you normally for each individual repo.
+Cd into the vsclk-core or VSOnline folder and fetch and checkout your branch, or create a new branch.
+Make commits how you normally would for each individual repo.

 ![source-control](images/source-control.png)